mrhumster/programming-skills-leetcode/README.md

 You are given an integer array nums.
 Let product be the product of all values in the array nums.

 Return signFunc(product).

+## 1502.
+Can Make Arithmetic Progression From Sequence
+A sequence of numbers is called an arithmetic progression if the difference between any two consecutive elements is the same.

+Given an array of numbers arr, return true if the array can be rearranged to form an arithmetic progression.
+Otherwise, return false.